 Keeping pace with change is critical for success in the 21st century.
-CBBS graduates must be prepared with more than just access to the latest technology and course content.
+Business graduates must be prepared with more than just access to the latest technology and course content.
 They need courses that fully develop their leadership, decision-making and critical-thinking skills.
 They also need an academic foundation to make effective and ethical decisions in their chosen profession.

-These enhancements include additional faculty to ensure more sections of upper-level CBBS courses and smaller class sizes.
-The ability to offer more sections allows us to guarantee that CBBS majors get all the required CBBS courses they need for a timely graduation while maintaining the high quality of these courses.
-More sections also mean non-CBBS majors are able to take part in the highly demanded CBBS classes.
+Enhancements include additional top-tier faculty to ensure more sections of upper-level business courses and smaller average class sizes.
+The ability to offer more sections allows us to guarantee that our majors get all the required courses they need for a timely graduation while maintaining the high quality of these courses.
+Benefit programs offered through our Office of Student Enrichment provide leadership and professional development opportunities to give our students a competitive edge.

 The following breakdown serves as an example of how the funds are utilized for student programs within a given academic year: